 Conversion rate is the percentage of users who take the desired action; and measures what happens once people are at your website.
 Typical examples of actions or events you would like to track the conversion rates are: the percentage of website visitors who fill out a form, purchase a service or product from your online store, share your content on their social media sites, became a registered user, sign up for subscriptions, use a specific feature and so on.

-The measurement period you should use is highly depended by your type of business.
-The key criteria to use to deciding on the period length are:
+The measurement period you should use is highly dependent on your type of business.
+The critical criteria to use to decide on the period length are:

-- The time period should be short enough to make an impact on your business but long enough to remove any seasonality/random fluctuations.
-Comparing your current weekly data set with both your historical and forecast trends adjusted with seasonality indexes can solve the trade-off between getting robust data and actionable insights.
+- The period should be short enough to make an impact on your business but long enough to remove any seasonality/random fluctuations.
+Comparing your current weekly data set with your historical and forecast trends adjusted with seasonality indexes can solve the trade-off between getting robust data and actionable insights.

-- The measurement period should be aligned with you product cycle.
-Hence, if you follow an agile monthly release plan timetable, then your measurement needed to be adjusted accordingly.
+- The measurement period should be aligned with your product cycle.
+Hence, if you follow an agile monthly release plan timetable, your measurement needs to be adjusted accordingly.

 Optimizing your conversion rates can drastically improve your revenues without raising any additional marketing costs.
 In 2013, e-commerce sites averaged around 3% conversion rates.
-When you build up your optimizing model, you shall always keep in mind customers’ price elasticity model.
+When you build up your optimizing model, you shall always keep customers’ price elasticity model in mind.

-On general terms, suppose you spend 1,000 on advertising each month to bring 1,000 prospective customers to your website.
+In general, suppose you spend 1,000 on advertising each month to bring 1,000 prospective customers to your website.
 If your online sales conversion rate is 2.5%, then you’ll secure 25 new customers.
 Alternatively, if your conversion rate improved to 3%, you would gain 30 new customers.
-In this latter scenario, you’d gain an additional 60 customers y-on-y for no additional advertising cost, thus boosting your profits significantly.
+In this latter scenario, you’d earn an additional 60 customers y-on-y for no additional advertising cost, thus boosting your profits significantly.